wonma/100-days-of-code/log.md

 Even initializing a project is much easier now since I have gone through trials and errors before.
 I'm so excited to get this new exercise project started!

+---

+### Day 72: January 6, Friday

+**Today's Progress**
+Implemented Coupon Redeeming functionality with the use of prevState object in useState hook.
+Reviewed what side effects are (reviewing useEffect)

+**Thoughts**
+Trying to build a habit that when I don't understand something clearly, make a note and make sure I try understanding it again in the future.

 <!--

 <!-- ### Day 1: June 27, Monday